Filed under: Uncategorized | Tags: australopithecine, australopithecus afarensis, bipedality, hominid, hominid dawn, human evolution

 Illustration by Maurice Wilson

 Molecular studies indicate that the chimpanzee and human lineages diverged almost 7 million years ago.
-Although it was once posited (in the early 20th century) that our earliest ancestors dwelt in the tropical jungles of Java and in Eastern China, many lines of fossil evidence now support the notion that the first hominins evolved in Eastern (or, more contentiously, in Central) Africa.
+In the early 20th century, some believed that our earliest ancestors dwelt in the tropical jungles of Java and in Eastern China, many lines of fossil evidence now support the notion that the first hominins evolved in Eastern (or, more contentiously, in Central) Africa.
 The latter theory attained almost universal scholarly consensus 60 years ago, following a slew of ancient Austalopithecine finds from South Africa, Ethiopia and Kenya.

 The term Australopithecus does not refer to a single species, but to a group of related species characterized by their large cheek teeth and small brain size (that is, relative to the genus Homo).
 They are typically viewed as ancestral to Homo.
 Paleoanthropologists believe that at least 6 separate species of Australopithecus shared the African continent during the mid-Pliocene – and this figure is probably a gross underestimate.
 Like any other successful mammalian lineage, our evolutionary history was characterized by several successive diversifications and adaptive radiations.
-The idea that human evolution proceeded in a linear fashion, with one hominid species replacing another, continues to be used as some sort of strange heuristic device in Biology textbooks today, but it is roundly refuted by the wealth of fossil evidence to the contrary that anthropologists have uncovered in the last half-century.
+Human evolution did not proceed in a linear fashion, with one hominid species replacing another.

 The Australopithecines are human-like from the neck down, but their cranial skeletal anatomy is decidedly ape-like..
 They bear large canines and powerful jaw muscles (the masseter and temporal muscles), adapted for a diet of fleshy fruits and the occasional meat dish.
 The jaws project forward as in most Ape species.
 In terms of brain volume, size and dentition, Australopithecus afarensis is comparable to the modern Chimpanzee.
 However, it would be a mistake to think of these ancient hominids as prehistoric chimps.
 For starters, Australopithecines are not knuckle-walkers.
 Knuckle-walking is a rather unusual form of quadrupedalism in which the animal moves on all fours with the pressure being taken on by the knuckles.
 It is a derived characteristic that evolved independently amongst Chimpanzees (and separately amongst Gorillas) well after the human-chimp split.
 Our Australopiths are, infact, well capable of bipedal motion.
 Although they cannot run bipedally as modern humans do (they walked with their hip and knee slightly bent), all the key adaptations for bipedalism are already in place in their anatomy – these are elucidated below.